slyscrat/Web_Portal_Resumes/README.md

 "port": "5432", 		// by default in PostgreSQL
 ...
 ```
-### Running application
+### Running

-To run your site enter next command in project path:
+To run your application enter next command in project path:

 ```
 npm start